Vansio3/stock_monitor/readme.md

 2.  **Set up a Virtual Environment (Recommended)**
     ```bash
-    python -m venv venv
+    python -m venv .venv
+    # On Windows PowerShell
+    .\.venv\Scripts\Activate.ps1
-    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+    # On macOS/Linux
+    # source .venv/bin/activate
     ```

 3.  **Install Dependencies**
-    A `requirements.txt` file can be created with the following content:
-    ```
-    yfinance
-    pandas
-    pandas_ta
-    scikit-learn
-    joblib
-    backtesting
-    ```
-    Then, install the dependencies:
+    The `requirements.txt` file contains all necessary libraries.
     ```bash
     pip install -r requirements.txt
     ```

 4.  **Run the Full Pipeline**
-    This command will execute all the Python scripts in order, from data collection to the final JSON export.
+    This command executes all the Python scripts in order, from data collection to the final JSON export.
     ```bash
     python main.py
     ```

 5.  **View the Dashboard**
-    Open the `index.html` file in your favorite web browser to see the results.
+    Simply open the `index.html` file in your favorite web browser.

-## How It Works: The Pipeline
+## The Pipeline Explained

 The project is orchestrated by `main.py`, which runs the following scripts in sequence:

 1.  **`1_data_collector.py`**: Fetches 5 years of daily stock data for the tickers defined in the script.
-It saves the data for each stock into a separate CSV file inside the `stock_data/` directory.
+It saves the data for each stock into a separate CSV file inside the `stock_data/` directory and handles potential data formatting issues from the API.

-2.  **`2_model_trainer.py`**: For each stock data CSV, this script:
+2.  **`2_model_trainer.py`**: This is the core of the AI system.
+For each stock, it:
-    -   Calculates technical analysis features (RSI, MACD, Bollinger Bands, ATR).
+    -   Calculates a comprehensive set of technical and market-based features.
-    -   Defines a target variable: `1` if the stock price increases by more than 2% within the next 5 days, and `0` otherwise.
+    -   Defines a target variable using **quantile-based labeling**: 'Buy' (2) for top-tier future returns, 'Sell' (0) for bottom-tier, and 'Hold' (1) for everything in between.
-    -   Splits the data chronologically into a training set (80%) and a testing set (20%).
+    -   Splits the data chronologically into a training set (80%) and a final hold-out test set (20%).
+    -   Uses `GridSearchCV` with `TimeSeriesSplit` to find the best hyperparameters for a `LightGBM` model, training it with `class_weight='balanced'`.
-    -   Trains a `RandomForestClassifier` model on the training data.
+    -   Evaluates the best model on the unseen test set.
-    -   Saves the trained model as a `.pkl` file in the `models/` directory.
+    -   Saves a model "payload" (`.pkl`) containing the trained model, the exact order of features used, and their importances.

 3.  **`3_automated_backtest.py`**:
-    -   Loads each trained model and its corresponding historical data.
+    -   Loads each trained model payload.
-    -   Uses the `backtesting.py` library to run a simulation where the model's predictions (1=buy, 0=sell) dictate trading actions.
+    -   Runs a simulation on the historical data, using the model's predictions (0, 1, 2) to execute trades (Sell, Hold, Buy).
+Includes a stop-loss for risk management.
     -   Aggregates the performance stats for all tickers and saves them to `backtest_summary.csv`.

 4.  **`4_generate_predictions.py`**:
-    -   For each stock, it fetches the latest data and calculates the same technical features.
+    -   For each stock, it loads the latest data and calculates all necessary features.
-    -   It loads the corresponding trained model to predict the next trading signal ('BUY' or 'HOLD/SELL').
+    -   It loads the corresponding model payload and uses it to predict the next trading signal, ensuring the feature order matches training precisely.
-    -   It also calculates the model's confidence in that prediction.
-    -   The results are saved to `latest_predictions.csv`.
+    -   The final predictions and confidence scores are saved to `latest_predictions.csv`.

 5.  **`5_export_for_web.py`**:
-    -   This final script acts as a data consolidator for the frontend.
+    -   Consolidates all the necessary data for the frontend.
-    -   It reads `latest_predictions.csv` and `backtest_summary.csv`.
-    -   It also reads the last 1-year of price history for each stock.
+    -   It reads `latest_predictions.csv`, `backtest_summary.csv`, the model feature importances, and the last year of price history for each stock.
-    -   All this information is combined into a single, structured `data.json` file, which is what the dashboard consumes.
+    -   All this information is combined into a single, structured `data.json` file.

 6.  **`index.html`**:
-    -   This is the static web page that serves as the dashboard.
+    -   A static web page that acts as the dashboard.
-    -   When opened, its JavaScript code fetches `data.json`.
+    -   Its JavaScript fetches the `data.json` file on load.
-    -   It dynamically populates the ticker grid, performance tables, and interactive price charts using the data from the JSON file.
+    -   It dynamically populates the ticker grid, performance tables, model driver charts, and interactive price charts.

 ## Disclaimer

 This project is for educational purposes only and should not be considered financial advice.
-The trading signals generated are based on a simple model and historical data, which is not indicative of future results.
+The trading signals generated are based on historical data, which is not indicative of future results.
+Financial markets are inherently unpredictable.
 Do not risk money that you are not prepared to lose.